billyano-hub/alx-system_engineering-devops/0x00-shell_basics/README.md

-display the contents of directory in a long format
+display file contents including the hidden files in long format